Zhuge Liang: Zhang Zhao's recommendation

 Yuan Zhun's Yuanzi recorded that when Zhuge Liang was in Chaisang, Zhang Zhao recommended he switch allegiance from Liu Bei to Sun Quan, but Zhuge Liang refused.
 When Zhang Zhao asked him why, Zhuge Liang said, "[Sun Quan] is a good leader of men.
 However, from what I observe about his character, he will make good use of my abilities but not to their fullest extent.
 That is why I don't want to serve under him."

 Pei Songzhi noted how differently this episode portrayed Zhuge Liang's special and sui generis relationship with Liu Bei, and pointed out that his loyalty to Liu Bei was so firm that nothing would make him switch allegiance to Sun Quan – not even if Sun Quan could make full use of his abilities.
 Pei Songzhi then cited a similar example of how Guan Yu, during his brief service under Cao Cao, maintained unwavering loyalty to Liu Bei even though Cao Cao treated him very generously.

 Battle of Red Cliffs

 Battle of Red Cliffs, and Cao Cao's retreat.
 The battlefield location is marked at the site near Chibi City; see Location of Red Cliffs.

 After initial advisement against Zhuge Liang's plan for a Sun–Liu alliance, further consultation with his generals Lu Su and Zhou Yu convinced Sun Quan to move forward with it.
 He ordered Zhou Yu, Cheng Pu, Lu Su and others to lead 30,000 troops to join Liu Bei in resisting Cao Cao's invasion.
 In the winter of 208, the allied forces of Liu Bei and Sun Quan scored a decisive victory over Cao Cao's forces at the Battle of Red Cliffs.
-Cao Cao retreated to Ye (鄴; in present-day Handan, Hebei) after his defeat.
+Cao Cao retreated to Ye (in present-day Handan, Hebei) after his defeat.